mathewbwilliamson/mn-punch-card-ui/src/docs/to-do.md

 DONE - Sort products by price, low to high
 DONE - Add in new logos and designs

-- Add a link to the product!
+DONE - Add a link to the product!
 Adjust margin top to image, margin bottom away from image.
+DONE - CSS Product Card: adjust so that height of image is the same and the title appears at the same level.
-- Not able to include duplicates on the New Product list
+DONE - Not able to include duplicates on the New Product list DONE - Handle the error of being a "valid" asin but not being a real one: B084T448VC

 - Add a Refresh All button
 - BEFORE initial release: Have a button to send Autumn and Julie an email with what the kids want.
 Popup a little popup that says "Tell Julie and Autumn about this product": what they want, student first/last name, parent first/last name, shipping address, Parent's email address, Parent Approval checkbox.
 "I understand that I spending X punch cards on this item, and there are no refunds.
 Are you sure you want this?"
 Then form emails to Julie and Autumn.
 - Remove all comments and console logs
-- CSS Product Card: adjust so that height of image is the same and the title appears at the same level.

 # Improvements and Tasks